4037 Collection Coordinator

 6. Coordinates the maintenance of collection files by following University procedures for the recording and filing of both written and personal communications with debtors regarding their delinquent accounts.

-7. Coordinates legal action which might be undertaken as part of the collection process by working with the University’s legal counsel and by understanding the current federal regulations for Perkins Loans.
+7. Coordinates legal action which might be undertaken as part of the collection process by working with the University’s legal counsel and by understanding the current federal regulations.